-Throughout her 23-year career with Mylan, Bresch, who started with the company as a data-entry clerk, has held roles of increasing responsibility in more than 15 functional areas.
+Throughout her 24-year career with Mylan, Bresch, who started with the company as a data-entry clerk, has held roles of increasing responsibility in more than 15 functional areas.
 Prior to becoming CEO, Bresch served as Mylan’s president, where she was responsible for the day-to-day operations of the company.
-Before that, she served as Mylan’s chief operating officer and chief integration officer, leading the successful integration of two international acquisitions – Matrix Laboratories and Merck KGaA’s generics business.
+Before that, she served as Mylan’s chief operating officer and chief integration officer, leading the successful integration of two international acquisitions – Matrix Laboratories and Merck KGaA’s generics business – which more than doubled the size of the company and transformed Mylan from a purely U.S. company to a global one.

 As CEO, Bresch is leading the next chapter of Mylan’s growth and performance, and further differentiating the company from its competitors by transforming it from a pharmaceutical company into a healthcare company.
-This strategy includes plans to double the size of Mylan’s product portfolio, manufacturing capacity and earnings by 2018, enhance its technologies and capabilities, and develop new services that further enhance Mylan’s relationship with customers and patients.
+This strategy includes plans to double the size of Mylan’s product portfolio, manufacturing capacity and earnings between 2012 and 2018, enhance its technologies and capabilities, expand its reach across geographies and commercial channels, and develop new services that further enhance Mylan’s relationship with customers and patients.

 Bresch also has been a leading advocate for global competitiveness and global quality standards.
 For instance, driven by Mylan’s unmatched commitment to quality, Bresch was instrumental in the development of the Generic Drug User Fee Act (GDUFA) which aims to hold all drugs sold in the U.S. to one quality standard.
 In addition, she advocated for changes to the Federal Food, Drug and Cosmetic Act of 1938 to arm the U.S. Food and Drug Administration (FDA) with the resources and authority needed to regularly inspect U.S. and foreign plants at the same rate.
 Both of these provisions were included in the Food and Drug Administration Safety and Innovation Act (FDASIA), landmark legislation that was signed into law in July 2012.